RickyRomero/hello.rickyromero.com/projects/design-systems/index.md

 <Player uses="projects/quickbooks-dark-mode/sizzle" width="1920" height="1080" />

-My work on dark mode directly inspired development of more flexible color palettes in IDS.
+My work on dark mode directly informed development of more flexible color palettes in IDS.
 These updates made the palettes adapt better to dark mode and offer options for higher contrast.

 ### color-info

 `color-info` is a reusable set of inner-source packages I wrote at Intuit which helps developers better understand and work with color.
-I developed these to make my accessibility and design systems projects easier.
+I created these to make my accessibility and design systems projects easier.

 The monorepo contains several packages: